-As set forth in Executive Order D 2021 122, the need exists to immediately expand the available healthcare workforce.
-The Executive Director of the Department of Regulatory Agencies, through the Division Director, is promulgating these emergency rules governing temporary licensure for new graduate applicants who meet the qualifications for licensures but for the required examination that is not immediately available due to the COVID-19 pandemic.
+As set forth in Executive Order D 2021 122, the need exists to immediately expand the available healthcare workforce in hospitals and inpatient facilities.
+The Executive Director of the Department of Regulatory Agencies, through the Division Director, is promulgating these emergency rules expanding scope of practice to provide hospitals and inpatient facilities with the flexibility to fill healthcare service gaps with readily available personnel through expanded delegation of services.